Oredev 2012 - Day 2

 When it comes to animations, I find this to be a lot less fun in WP7 than it is in iOS.
 However, I will once again checkout the resources Johan demonstrated, namely Silverlight Toolkit for Windows Phone, WP7 Contrib (better animations than in the former) and Metro in Motion.

-Phew, that was a lot, and I still did not cover everything.
+Phew, that was a lot, and I still didn’t cover everything.
 It was a really great session - a must-watch if you’re into WP8 development!

 Steve Sanderson – Build Web Apps Faster

-Steve Sanderson always entertain me extremely when he live coded.
+Steve Sanderson always entertain me when he live code.
 This time, the focus was on how to build web applications faster.

-Steve talked about how, though we have so many more great tools, technologies and methods for developing systems today than we had a few years ago…well, it just becomes too much.
-The last two systems I’ve built in .NET have been focusing more on the system architecture and what’s going on behind the scene, than to actually create a working web app.
+Steve talked about how we, even though we have so many more great tools, technologies and methods for developing systems today than we had a few years ago, it can just become too much.
+The last two systems I’ve built in .NET have been focusing more on system architecture and what’s going on behind the scene, than to actually create a working web app.

 Maybe there is another way?

-Then, he blew me away as he demonstrated how to use the new Windows Azure Mobile Services to avoid having a backend.
-While we almost always need a backend, do we really need one on a server of our own?
+He then blew me away as he demonstrated how to use the new Windows Azure Mobile Services as a backend.
+While we often need a backend, do we really need one on a server of our own?
 Windows Azure Mobile Services can handle data management, authentication, push notifications, monitoring, scalability etc. which most often take a lot of time for us to build.

-Steve then went into the Azure Management Console and demonstrated how to create a cloud-based database and how Azure can generate mobile application stubs for us.
-For instance, iOS apps are already supported, and can be generated with a single click.
+Steve then went into the Azure Management Console and demonstrated how to create a cloud-based database and how Azure can generate mobile application stubs for us. iOS apps are already supported, and can be generated with a single clickk.
 Android is on its way as well.

 I my opinion, this talk was by far the most exciting and inspiring one at Øredev 2012!
 Steve’s was super slick and Azure Mobile Services seems awesome.
 This talk is a must see!